Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.
+- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Giants have the ninth-ranked team ERA across all league pitching staffs (4.00).
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (4.00).

-- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in the league.

+- Walker gets the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

+- His last appearance came out of the bullpen on Wednesday when the righty tossed a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.